coryshain/cdr/README.md

 Results depend on both (1) datasets and (2) models as defined in experiment-specific configuration files.
 Data are available for public download from OSF: https://osf.io/8v5qb/.

-This reproduction branch assumes the data are all placed into a sibling directory to the repository root called `data`.
+The data repository should be downloaded and unzipped to a folder called ``data`` at the root of this directory.
-If you wish to place them elsewhere, the paths in the `*.ini` files of the `ini` directory must be updated accordingly.
+The configuration files defining all models are located in the `freq_pred_ini` folder.

 Individual models can be fitted by running the following command from the repository root:

-    python -m cdr.bin.train ini_owt/DATASET.ini -m MODEL_NAME
+    python -m cdr.bin.train freq_pred_ini/DATASET.ini -m MODEL_NAME

 However, this study involved hundreds of fitted models that could take weeks to fit sequentially.
 Therefore, this branch assumes reproduction on a SLURM-based compute cluster.

 To generate training batch scripts to submit to the job scheduler, run:

-    python -m cdr.bin.make_jobs ini_owt/*.ini CONFIG_OPTIONS
+    python -m cdr.bin.make_jobs freq_pred_ini/*.ini CONFIG_OPTIONS

 where `CONFIG_OPTIONS` stands in for any scheduler options you want to include.
 For details, run: